 Avera McKennan Hospital & University Health Center’s Avera Family Wellness Program focuses on early intervention with children in pre-kindergarten through fifth grade.
 Students and their families are connected with a family health coordinator to build family connection and stability while identifying and treating the family’s mental health needs.
 Last year, 299 children and their families took part in the program, attending over 1,500 therapy sessions, resulting in fewer missed days of school, fewer behavioral events and less tardiness.

 Bright Start Nurse Home Visitation program serves low-income, at-risk, first-time moms during pregnancy, after delivery, and through the child’s third birthday.
 The program provides prenatal, maternal, infant/child health assessments and education, parenting education, mental health services, and assistance with education and transportation.
-Last year, 190 families were provided with 2,242 nurse home visits and therapy sessions.
-Of these mothers, 100% abstained from substance use, 100% received prenatal care, children had a 100% immunization rate by age 2, and 14% of the mothers enrolled in further education.
+Last year, 85 families were provided with 2,449 nurse home visits and therapy sessions.
+Of these mothers, 100% received prenatal care and children had a 91% immunization rate by age 2.
 Research has shown programs that utilize the nurse family partnership model show improved prenatal health, improved school readiness, reduction in arrests for the mother, and reduction in child abuse and neglect.

-The Crisis Intervention program of Children’s Inn serves the community with a crisis hotline, in person crisis counseling, crisis day care, outreach to emergency rooms, victim follow-up calls, and more.
-Last year, 2,548 individuals were served through 15,207 different points of contact.
+The Crisis Intervention program of Children’s Inn serves the community with a crisis hotline, in person crisis counseling, crisis day care, outreach to emergency rooms, arrest interventions, and more.
+Last year, 2,732 individuals were served through 16,827 different points of contact.
 Research shows that crisis intervention decreases distress and improves problem solving.

-Community Outreach’s Crisis Care program provides information and referrals to local agencies and emergency financial assistance for basic needs items including shelter, utilities, and employment related transportation.
-Last year, 1,644 individuals and families received financial assistance and 5,416 individuals and families received information and referrals.
+The Community Outreach’s Crisis Care program provides information and referrals to local agencies and emergency financial assistance for basic needs items including shelter, utilities, and employment related transportation.
+Last year, 1,811 individuals and families received financial assistance and 461 individuals and families received case management support.

-Community Outreach’s Genesis mentoring program pairs volunteer mentors with homeless or near homeless families and individuals to help stabilize them and educate on financial literacy.
-Last year, 47 households were served through Genesis.
-Of those served, 92% achieved or maintained permanent housing one year after entering the Genesis program.
+The Community Outreach’s Genesis mentoring program pairs volunteer mentors with homeless or near homeless families and individuals to help stabilize them and educate on financial literacy.
+Last year, 84 households were served through Genesis.
+Of those served, 93% achieved or maintained permanent housing one year after entering the Genesis program.

-The Compass Center’s Survivor Empowerment Services addresses the psychological, emotional, and physical effects of rape, sexual assault, and domestic violence by providing services to any primary or secondary victim of sexual assault, domestic violence, and/or stalking.
-Last year, 634 individuals were helped and 2,481 therapy, counseling, or child therapy sessions were provided.
-The program also provided 127 ER visits to assist sexual assault victims.
+The Compass Center’s Counseling Services addresses the psychological, emotional, and physical effects of rape, sexual assault, and domestic violence by providing services to any primary or secondary victim of sexual assault, domestic violence, and/or stalking.
+Last year, 557 individuals were helped.

 Family Services’ Counseling program provides a variety of services including marriage and family, parent/child, alcohol/drugs, depression, anxiety, and stress.
 Last year 9,316 hours of service were provided to 1,424 individuals including direct client contact, as well as work-related contacts with employers and contact with DSS, courts, schools, etc.